thompatacsil/blockchain/README.md

-# BLOCKCHAIN
+# BLOCKCHAIN TRAINING
-Blockchain Training
-  Ballot System with Metamask Connection using blockchain technology and VueJS for Frontend
+ - Ballot System with Metamask Connection using blockchain technology and VueJS for Frontend